Far points and discretely generated spaces

 So, under $\PFA$, there are no first countable counterexamples to Question \ref{theques} but certainly the example from \cite{hg-remotediscretelygen} does exist.
 Thus, Question \ref{theques} is still open.

 It is interesting to notice that all counterexamples to Question \ref{theques} mentioned above are constructed using the following procedure.
-Consider some simple space $X$ and find a remote point $p\in\beta X\setminus X$ with some special property.
+Consider some simple space $X$ and find a point $p\in\beta X\setminus X$ that is remote (that is, $p$ is not in the closure of any nowhere dense subset of $X$) and has some additional property.
 Then some appropriate quotient of $\beta X\setminus\{p\}$ will be a counterexample to Question \ref{theques}.
 The counterexample from \cite{hg-remotediscretelygen} used a remote point of $\omega\times{}\sp{\omega}{2}$ with characer $\Pint$ (which, consistently, may not exist).
 For this reason, the second-named author asked in \cite{hg-remotediscretelygen} whether the minimal character of a remote set of a separable metrizable space is equal to any well-known small cardinal.
 In section \ref{sectionchar} of this paper we improve the previous existing bound given in \cite{hg-remotediscretelygen}, see Theorems \ref{notcofmeager} and \ref{farcardinals}.
 Although we were not able to describe this cardinal completely (Question \ref{remotecardquestion}), we did calculate the minimal character of a \emph{far} set of a separable metrizable space, see Corollary \ref{farchar}.

 For our final section, let us comment a little on the history of remote points.
 The existence of remote points of separable metrizable spaces was a hard problem that was finally solved by Chae and Smith \cite{chae-smith} and, independently, by van Douwen \cite{vd51}.
 A restriction finally proved in \cite{dow-sep_no_remote} is that pseudocompact spaces have no remote points.
 For some values of $\kappa$, ccc non-pseudocompact spaces of $\pi$-weight $\kappa$ have been shown to have remote points: this was proved in \cite{chae-smith} and \cite{vd51} for $\kappa=\omega$, in \cite{dow-remote_omega1} for $\kappa=\omega_1$ and in \cite{brown_dow}, assuming CH, for $\kappa=\omega_2$.
 Also, the spaces that have been constructed with no remote points (for example, see \cite{vd-vm-remote}, \cite{dow-sep_no_remote}, \cite{dow-peters-products_remote}) are not ccc.
 So the following question seems natural.